-Educational Perspectives on the Nature of Mathematics
+GEMS 6404/GCRD 6339 Educational Perspectives on the Nature of Mathematics

-An examination of mathematics, as a form of knowledge and a teachable subject, from multiple perspectives, including philosophy of mathematics education, psychology and cognitive science, and the philosophy, history and sociology of mathematics.
+Nature of Mathematics 0.5 unit An examination of mathematics, as a form of knowledge and a teachable subject, from multiple perspectives, including philosophy of mathematics education, psychology and cognitive science, and the philosophy, history and sociology of mathematics.
 Students will consider implications of these perspectives for their teaching practice.